machal/cssmine-content/css3-background-size.md

 ### `background-size` in IE8

-There is no universal solution, however, depending on a particular situation, you can choose from these four approaches:
+There is no universal solution, however, depending on the particular situation, you can choose from these four approaches:

 Do nothing.
 If you choose the image well, you will not have to bother with the